tartley/flyinghigh-opengl-from-python/code/README.txt

 GameItems with this attribute are rendered by engine.Render.
 Those without it (eg. the camera) are not rendered.

+Currently, all glyph attribute values are derived directly from the gameitem's 'shape' attribute.
+The Glyph class does this conversion itself.
+It is instructed to do so by 'world.add()', which knows that any gameitem with a shape attribute should have a corresponding 'glyph' attribute added, so that it can be rendered.

+Other components that may be attached to gameitems as attributes include spinners and movers, that move or reorient their parent gameitem.
+For example, the camera gameitem has a 'mover' attribute, which is an instance of component.WobblyOrbit.
+This is responsible for the camera movement.

 I ended up accidentally creating my own hand-rolled vec3 class, which I acknowledge is dumb.